department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Request Veterans Headstones, Grave Markers, And Medallions
+title: Veterans Headstones, Markers, And Medallions
-heading: Request Veterans headstones, grave markers, and medallions
+heading: Veterans headstones, markers, and medallions
-display_title: Headstones, markers or medallions
+display_title: Headstones, markers, and medallions
 description: Find out how to apply for Veterans grave markers, headstones, and medallions to honor the service of a Veteran or eligible family member.
 Learn who is eligible for these honors, who can apply for the items, and what information you'll need to put on a headstone or marker.
 order: 1
 concurrence: incomplete